-In Figure \ref{fig:aug_states}, we compare the scaled performance of an imitation from observation algorithm (GAIfO\cite{torabi2019generative}) and a reinforcement learning algorithm (TRPO\cite{DBLP:journals/corr/SchulmanLMJA15}) when they are given access to a transformed state space vs. when they are exposed to only the raw state space on the Hopper-v2 task from the MuJoCo domain \cite{DBLP:conf/iros/TodorovET12}.
-Here, the raw state space refers to the list of joint angles, and the transformed state space also includes the agent's global position which is advantageous in that it is more highly correlated with the reward signal (see, e.g., \cite{torabi2019generative, torabi2019imitation, NIPS2016_6391, DBLP:journals/corr/SchulmanLMJA15, DBLP:journals/corr/SchulmanWDRK17}).
-This advantage can be seen in Figure \ref{fig:aug_states}, where the high reliance of GAIfO\cite{torabi2019generative} and TRPO\cite{DBLP:journals/corr/SchulmanLMJA15} on the transformed state space is readily apparent.
-In this domain, the agent's goal is that of controlling the limbs of a $2$D, one-legged robot such that it moves forward as fast as possible.
-The task reward given per time step corresponds to the change in global position of the agent, and since this information appears in the transformed state information, both learning algorithms perform much better.
-Such transformations are, in general, restrictive in that they need to be redefined for each new task.
+In Figure \ref{fig:aug_states}, we compare the scaled performance of an imitation from observation algorithm (GAIfO\cite{torabi2019generative}) and a reinforcement learning algorithm (TRPO\cite{DBLP:journals/corr/SchulmanLMJA15}) when they are given access to an augmented state space vs. when they are exposed to only the raw state space on six tasks from the MuJoCo domain \cite{DBLP:conf/iros/TodorovET12} \footnote{The MuJoCo experiments use all the standard settings, e.g., the reward functions, the goals, and the augmented state spaces, as defined in the MuJoCo code base.}.
+Here, the raw state space refers to the list of joint angles, and the augmented state space also includes task-specific information.
+For instance, in the Hopper task, the augmented state space includes the agent's global position which is advantageous in that it is more highly correlated with the reward signal (see, e.g., \cite{torabi2019generative, torabi2019imitation, NIPS2016_6391, DBLP:journals/corr/SchulmanLMJA15, DBLP:journals/corr/SchulmanWDRK17}).
+In this specific task, the agent's goal is that of controlling the limbs of a $2$D, one-legged robot such that it moves forward as fast as possible.
+The task reward given per time step corresponds to the change in global position of the agent, and since this information appears in the augmented state information, both learning algorithms perform much better (except for GAIfO in the Ant domain, perhaps due to the very large ($111$ dimensional) augmented state space).
+This advantage can be seen in Figure \ref{fig:aug_states}, where the high reliance of GAIfO\cite{torabi2019generative} and TRPO\cite{DBLP:journals/corr/SchulmanLMJA15} on the augmented state space is readily apparent.
+Such augmentations are, in general, restrictive in that they need to be redefined for each new task.

 Because we seek to remove the above restriction, we use only the joint angles as the raw state information in our experiments.
-Many robots are comprised of joints, and therefore they are somewhat task-independent.
+Many robots are comprised of joints, and therefore a joint-only representation is reasonably task-independent.
 The core results of our algorithm are exclusively concerned with dealing with the above case, i.e., single state-only demonstration consisting of joint angles.